Elizabethan Religious Settlement: Reception

-Roman Catholic resistance
+Catholic resistance

 In the early years of Elizabeth's reign, most Catholics hoped the Protestant ascendancy would be temporary, as it had been prior to Mary's restoration of papal authority.
 There were priests who conformed to the prayer book while also providing the Mass to their parishioners.
 Others refused to conform.
 Large numbers of deans, archdeacons, cathedral canons, and academics (mostly from Oxford but also from Cambridge) lost their positions.
 In the early years, some 300 Catholics fled, especially to the University of Louvain.
 From there they wrote and published a large body of Catholic polemical work to counter Protestantism, particularly Thomas Harding, Richard Smyth, and William Allen.
 They also acted as a "Church government in exile", providing Catholics in England with advice and instructions.
 In 1568, the English College at Douai was founded to provide a Catholic education to young Englishmen and, eventually, to train a new leadership for a restored Catholic Church in England.
 Other leading Marian churchmen remained in England to serve as private chaplains to Catholic nobles and gentry.
 Many became leaders of an underground Catholic Church.

 Catholics were forced to choose between attending Protestant services to comply with the law or refusing to attend.
 Those who refused to attend Church of England services were called recusants.
 Most Catholics, however, were "church papists"—Catholics who outwardly conformed to the established church while maintaining their Catholic faith in secret.
 Wealthy church papists attended their parish church but had Mass at home or hired two chaplains, one to perform the prayer book service and the other to perform the Mass.
 Initially, recusant priests advised the laity to simply abstain from Protestant communion.
 However, this stance hardened over time.
 In 1562, the Council of Trent ruled out any outward conformity or Nicodemism for Catholics: "You may not be present at such prayers of heretics, or at their sermons, without heinous offence and the indignation of God, and it is far better to suffer most bitter cruelties than to give the least sign of consent to such wicked and abominable rites."
 By the late 1560s, recusancy was becoming more common.

 In 1569, the Revolt of the Northern Earls attempted to overthrow England's Protestant regime.
 The rebellion was defeated, but it contributed to a perception that Catholicism was treason.
 This perception was seemingly confirmed when Elizabeth was excommunicated by Pope Pius V in February 1570.
 The papal bull Regnans in Excelsis released Elizabeth's Catholic subjects from any obligation to obey her.
 Subsequently, two Catholics, John Felton and John Story, were executed for treason.
 The discovery of the Ridolfi plot–a Catholic conspiracy to overthrow Elizabeth and place Mary, Queen of Scots on the throne–further alarmed the English government.